snowplow-archive/spark-example-project/README.md

     (hello,1)
     (world,2)

-## Running on your own Hadoop cluster
+## Running on your own Spark cluster

-If you have successfully run this on your own Hadoop cluster, we would welcome a pull-request updating the instructions in this section.
+If you have successfully run this on your own Spark cluster, we would welcome a pull-request updating the instructions in this section.

 ## Next steps